1. Which among Puppet, Chef, SaltStack, and Ansible is the best Configuration Management (CM) tool? Why?

 9. Explain whether it is possible to share a single instance of a Memcache between multiple projects?

-Yes, it is possible to share a single instance of Memcache between multiple projects.
-Memcache is a memory store space, and you can run memcache on one or more servers.
+Answer: Yes, it is possible to share a single instance of Memcache between multiple projects.
+Memcache is a memory store space, and you can run Memcache on one or more servers.
 You can also configure your client to speak to a particular set of instances.
 So, you can run two different Memcache processes on the same host and yet they are completely independent.
-Unless, if you have partitioned your data, then it becomes necessary to know from which instance to get the data from or to put into.
+Unless, if you have partitioned your data, then it becomes necessary to know from which instance to get the data from or to put it into.

-The data in the failed server won’t get removed, but there is a provision for auto-failure, which you can configure for multiple nodes.
+Answer: The data in the failed server won’t get removed, but there is a provision for auto-failure, which you can configure for multiple nodes.
 Fail-over can be triggered during any kind of socket or Memcached server level errors and not during normal client errors like adding an existing key, etc.

 11. Explain what is Dogpile effect?
 How can you prevent this effect?